devavasadi999/ScalaTraining/README.md

 6) Week3ProjectsDocumentation file contains screenshots of working postman requests, notification emails printed on application terminal, UI screenshots and email screenshots.
 7) Flow, Model and PPTs of both the projects.
 8) Aligned Participant Teja's projects.

-Day wise Tasks will be found in Tasks folder.